-Garry has written nineteen historically based novels, “The Other Side of the Trench -The Spirit of War” ,“Brothers in Arms” and “Red Lights on the Somme”, “Survival” “Small Farm Warriors”, “ Boys Own War”, “Colour Blind” "You Forgot the Sauce" “Soul Survivor” and “Serendipity” Global Warming - A weapon of mass destruction, Grand Deceptions, Last Pirate Hanged, Caught Between Two Worlds, The Fab Sixties and Gangsters and Whores.
+Garry has written twenty historically based novels, “The Other Side of the Trench -The Spirit of War” ,“Brothers in Arms” and “Red Lights on the Somme”, “Survival” “Small Farm Warriors”, “ Boys Own War”, “Colour Blind” "You Forgot the Sauce" “Soul Survivor” and “Serendipity” Global Warming - A weapon of mass destruction, Grand Deceptions, Last Pirate Hanged, Caught Between Two Worlds, The Fab Sixties, Living in the 70s and Gangsters and Whores.

 He has also written a non-fiction book, "Escape" about true accounts of POW escapes.

 A children’s book “The Importance of Being Ivy” was published in 2017 in honour of my granddaughter Ivy.

 Garry has been married to Anna for over twenty years and has two adult daughters, Emma and Sophie from a previous marriage.

-He is the proud grandfather of Ivy born April 2016.
+He is the proud grandfather of Ivy born in April 2016.